Sex, chocolate, and other fun ways to lower your blood pressure

 Keeping your BP out of the danger zone doesn’t have to be only about restraint

-But there’s good news amid the gloom: keeping your BP out of the danger zone doesn’t have to be just about restraint.
+There’s good news amid the gloom.
+Keeping your BP out of the danger zone doesn’t have to be just about restraint.
 Instead find your perfect -- and perfectly fun -- blood pressure-release valves.

 A friend of mine likes to say: “If there’s no chocolate in heaven, I’m not going!”
 It sounds like a whimsical statement, doesn’t it?
 But you may be surprised knowing that a daily dose of dark chocolate can significantly lower your BP.
 A study in Italy shows that people who had both pre-diabetes and high BP managed to lower their BP by eating 3.5 ounces of dark chocolate each day for 15 days.
 Thanks to the nitric oxide and antioxidant compounds found in dark chocolate, they successfully lowered their BP by 4.5 points and their diastolic by 4.2.
 A sustained improvement of that extent could lower your risk of heart attack by 20 percent over 5 years.
 (Nitric oxide prompts blood vessels to dilate which lowers blood pressure)